It’s Official: Cuba is open for travelNovember 15, 2021

 After a much-anticipated wait, Cuba is ready to welcome back international travelers.
 Restaurants, bars, hotels and museums have been gradually opening over the last couple of months and are eager to serve.

-As of November 15th, all travelers that present proof of vaccine or a negative PCR test taken 72 hours prior to arrival will be able to enter Cuba.
-In addition to proof of vaccination or a negative PCR test, travelers will be expected to wear facemasks while in Cuba.
+Travelers do not need to show a negative PCR test or proof of vaccination as of April 6, 2022.
 We recommend bringing hand sanitizer and wipes to stay healthy as these items may be hard to find in Cuba.
 Click here for a full packing list.

 With 90% of the country receiving at least one COVID-19 vaccine as of November 15th, Cuba boasts some of the highest vaccination rates in the world.
 Travelers looking to escape the cold or seeking a cultural experience without the long flight time should add Cuba to their list of 2022 destinations.
 Here are some of our top experiences for this winter: